 At least 50 percent of cores must be filled with vermiculite or equivalent fill insulation.

 The building thermal envelope encloses one or more of the following uses: Warehouse (storage and retail), gymnasium, auditorium, church chapel, arena, kennel, manufacturing plant, indoor swimming pool, pump station, water and waste water treatment facility, storage facility, storage area, motor vehicle service facility.
-Where additional uses not listed (such as office, retail, etc.) are contained within the building, the exterior walls that enclose these areas may not utilize this exception and must comply with the appropriate mass wall R-value from or U-factor from Table C402.1..
+Where additional uses not listed (such as office, retail, etc.) are contained within the building, the exterior walls that enclose these areas may not utilize this exception and must comply with the appropriate mass wall R-value from Table C402.1.3 or U-factor from Table C402.1.4.

-TABLE C402.1.2
+TABLE C402.1.4

-OPAQUE THERMAL ENVELOPE ASSEMBLY REQUIREMENTSa
+OPAQUE THERMAL ENVELOPE ASSEMBLY MAXIMUM REQUIREMENTS, U-FACTOR METHODa,b